Meals from the Heart program:

 8. What should I prepare?

 - The menu is up to your group.
 We encourage family favorites and meals that will reheat well.
+Check out our list of recent menus from other volunteer groups.

 Ronald McDonald House Procedures